elemprod/lptask/README.md

 Note that the value of the data stored inside a buffered task can be updated inside of its task handler using the data pointer supplied to the handler.
 For example, a repeating task might utilize the buffer memory to track its current state.
-A task might generate a series of LED patterns.
-The handler could cycle through the LED patterns at each call by incrementing a pattern index .
-The task data should typically only be modified inside the task handler since modifying the data from an interrupt or exception context might lead to a race condition unless an atomic data type is utilized.
+A task might generate a series of LED patterns for example.
+The handler could increment abn index to cycle through the LED patterns at each call.
+The task data should typically only be modified inside the task handler since modifying the data from an interrupt or exception context might lead to a race condition unless an atomic data type was utilized.

-See the [Task State](./docs/task_state.md) documentation for more details on the access control mechanism.
+See the [Task State](./docs/task_state.md) documentation for more details on the task access control mechanism.

 ## Porting to a New Platform